lnarasim/geekshub_python_bootcamp/topics/datatypes/bool.md

 # Boolean
 * Two values - __True__ or __False__
 * bool is a subclass of int
-* True and False are singleton objects
+* True and False are singleton objects (is and == can be used interchangebly)
-* All operations that can be performed on int can be performed on bool
+* All operations that can be performed on int can be performed on bool (very weird?)
 * [PEP 285](https://www.python.org/dev/peps/pep-0285/)

 ---